tommcfarlin/Hello-Reader/README.md

 ## Installation

-Note that this plugin is under development and will be completed with the companion series of articles is completed.
-During that time, these instructions will change.
+Note that this plugin is no longer under development and has been completed with [the companion series of articles](http://wp.tutsplus.com/series/the-beginners-guide-to-unit-testing/).

 1. Clone the repository or extract the archive to your `wp-content/plugins` directory
 1. Verify that the plugin is available in your Plugins dashboard

 ## Changelog

+_1.0 (2012.07.11)_

+* Final version.
+* Updated README - linked to source articles.

+_0.2_ (2012.06.11)_

+* Final version.
+Includes a fully-functional, commented plugin, along with associated unit tests.

 _0.1 (2012.06.11)_

 * Initial commit.
 Includes skeleton plugin, skeleton unit test, and WordPress Test dependencies.

-_0.2_ (2012.06.11)_

-* Final version.
-Includes a fully-functional, commented plugin, along with associated unit tests.